neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 - We will learn one of the most important core concepts of programming languages.

-### Raise a question to be answered by the end of the block!
+### Pose a question to be answered by the end of the block!

 ---